Hectometre

-The hectometre (SI symbol: hm), spelled hectometer in American English, is a unit of length in the International System of Units (SI), equal to one hundred metres and to one tenth of a kilometre.
+The hectometre (SI symbol: hm), spelt hectometer in American English, is a unit of length in the International System of Units (SI), equal to one hundred metres and to one tenth of a kilometre.
 The word comes from a combination of "metre" and the SI prefix "hecto-", meaning "hundred".
 It is not commonly used in English.
 A football field (either soccer or American football) is approximately 1 hectometre in length.
 The hectare (ha), a common metric unit for land area, is equal to one square hectometre (hm^{2}).

 The hectometre has sometimes been used for expressing the distance to a target in warfare.